ctmrbio/stag-mwc/CONTRIBUTING.md

 [readthedocs](www.readthedocs.org) upon every commit.
 The HTML documentation is available at https://stag-mwc.readthedocs.org.
 Feel free to improve the documentation, but avoid committing anything but source documents to the repo.
-The documentation is written using Sphix, so all documentation sources are written in [reStructuredText](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
+The documentation is written using Sphinx, so all documentation sources are written in [reStructuredText](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).

 ### envs